percona/percona-server/doc/source/myrocks/limitations.rst

 * As of 8.0.17, InnoDB supports `multi-valued indexes <https://dev.mysql.com/doc/refman/8.0/en/create-index.html#create-index-multi-valued>`__.
 MyRocks does not support this feature.

+* As of 8.0.17, InnoDB supports the use of the `Clone Plugin <https://dev.mysql.com/doc/refman/8.0/en/clone-plugin.html>`__ and the Clone Plugin API.
+MyRocks tables do not support either these features.

 * When converting from large MyISAM/InnoDB tables, either by using the ``ALTER`` or ``INSERT INTO SELECT`` statements it's recommended that you check the :ref:`Data loading <myrocks_data_loading>` documentation and